 Do you have a question that we haven't answered so far?
 Talk to our application experts.
 We're here Monday-Thursday 8.30am-5pm, and Friday 8.30am-4.30pm.
 You can also ask our Student Ambassadors about life at ARU.

-Find the latest information about postgraduate and doctoral loans for Masters and postgraduate research students including our scholarships and other sources of funding.Find out more about funding options
+Get the latest information about finance for Masters and research students, including loans, ARU scholarships, and other sources of funding.Find out more about funding options

 Read this institution's report